SharePoint/sp-dev-docs/docs/solution-guidance/search-solutions-in-sharepoint-2013-and-sharepoint-online.md

 ### Crawl and content processing

-The crawl process starts with the different sources of content (for example HTTP, file shares and SharePoint).
+The crawl process starts with the different sources of content (for example HTTP, file shares, and SharePoint).
 For content to be added to the index, the crawler uses connectors that tell the crawler how to connect to the content source and access the content items within the source.
 After the crawler has found the content items, it uses an applicable format handler to parse the content.

 After retrieving the content, the crawl component passes crawled items to the content processing component, which processes the items and sends them to the index component.
 This includes document parsing, mapping crawled properties to their associated managed properties, and linguistics processing, such as language detection and entity extraction.
 The content processing component also writes information about links and URLs to the link database.